Time to market

 A key component of the platform was the development of a high-performance address and availability service.
 This processes regularly updated address data via a specially developed exchange format, enriches it with geodata, and delivers response times under 30 milliseconds under real conditions.
 This made real-time, address-specific checking the first interaction point in the digital ordering process.

 By linking the availability check and product configuration early on, users could be guided more quickly to the right offer.
 Even in the first development stage, a significant increase in conversion rate was recorded.
-A/B tests confirm: direct redirection to the appropriate product variant and order process is a real lever in digital sales.
+A/B tests confirm: direct redirection to the appropriate product variant and ordering flow is a real lever in digital sales.

 Based on these findings, a fully digital, multi-step form process with dynamic fields, responsive layout, and context-sensitive validation was created.
 Optional fields and explanatory notes provide clarity and guidance – even on mobile devices.